pixscapegames/pixscape-studio-releases/README.md

 ## License

-Pixscape Studio is proprietary software distributed as binaries only.
+Pixscape Studio is proprietary software distributed as free binaries.

 See:
 - [LICENSE.txt](LICENSE.txt)